 A few months after that visit, we found a bottle of the 1982 Barolo in one of Mantova’s best restaurants.
 I can still remember tasting that wine, and how incredibly pure it was.
 Now, all these years later, the 1982 is much further along in its life.
 Even so, the wine’s complexity and persistence are the things dreams are made of.
-(Antonio Galloni, Vinous, May 2018) — a year ago
+(Antonio Galloni, Vinous, May 2018) — 2 years ago

 I have always adored the 2010 vintage in Napa Valley.
 Two thousand ten is significant because it is one of the first Napa vintages I reviewed in The Wine Advocate and the beginning of a serious obsession with trying to understand terroir in California that, among other things, resulted in our project to map the vineyards of Napa Valley to an extent that had never been done previously.
 From the moment I started tasting the 2010s, it was obvious the wines were extraordinary.
 The weather was unusually cold and damp for most of the growing season.
 Perhaps for that reason, many observers totally missed the quality of the wines, including one prestigious American publication that bestowed a low rating on the vintage.
 I can still remember the outcry on the Parker bulletin board when we published reviews for the 2010s.
 How could a cold year produce so many high-scoring wines, readers wondered.
 Well, as it turns out, a late-season heat spike appeared at just the right time to push the fruit to full ripeness.
 Growers who deleafed aggressively were burned by the heat, but those who were more prudent in the field made truly deep, profound wines.
 The best 2010s combine the structure of a cool year with the ripeness and fruit intensity of a warm vintage, a combination that is incredibly appealing.

 I have had the good fortune to taste Kapcsándy’s 2010 Cabernet Sauvignon Grand Vin on many occasions, from both bottle and magnum.
 Here, in London, 5,300 miles away from Yountville, the wine is simply extraordinary.
 Then again, Kapcsándy’s State Lane Vineyard is widely considered one of the top sites in Napa Valley.
 Of all the bottles on the table, the Kapcsándy garners the most rapturous attention because of its stunning beauty and the surprise it delivers to an audience weaned mostly on European wines.
 Quite simply, the 2010 Grand Vin remains a towering achievement from Lou Kapcsándy, his son Louis, and their late winemaker, the super-talented Denis Malbec.
 All I can say is… wow!
-(Antonio Galloni, Vinous, May 2018) — a year ago
+(Antonio Galloni, Vinous, May 2018) — 2 years ago

 I have long adored the 1993 Red Burgundies.
 Yes, the wines were painfully austere and unyielding in the early going.
 Even so, in many cases, the wines also seemed to have terrific fruit concentration.
 That is certainly the case with Rousseau’s Chambertin-Clos de Bèze.
 I am sure the staff at 67 freaked out when they saw this wine on my list: the 1993 Bèze is nearly impossible to find.
 Up until the 11th hour, it looked like we might have to find a substitute, until a source surfaced at the very last minute.
 The day before, I was at lunch with a few mates (apologies for the Anglicism, Neal is starting to influence me) at The Ledbury.
 “You know the 1993 Rousseau Bèze bottles in your tasting tomorrow," Jon chided me.
 “They are from my cellar!
 I bought them on release.”

 Well, the 1993 Chambertin-Clos de Bèze is indeed sublime.
 The most beguiling and alluring wine of the evening, the Bèze seems to answer questions with more questions as it draws us in with its stunning beauty.
 This is what great, profound Burgundy is all about.
 What else is left to say on a night in which so many truly epic wines are opened side by side?
 Not much.
 I will add that conventional wisdom dictates that the presumably more elegant Burgundy be tasted before the bigger Bordeaux, because, as that line of thinking goes, bigger wines are supposed to overwhelm more elegant wines.
 I think that is all a bunch of nonsense, and so I intentionally served the Rousseau after the Latour.
 Thankfully, that decision is more than vindicated by how the wines show.
-(Antonio Galloni, Vinous, May 2018) — a year ago
+(Antonio Galloni, Vinous, May 2018) — 2 years ago